DeloitteAU/eslint-config-deloitte/readme.md

 ## Babel Parser Installation

-If you are using Types such as [Flow](https://github.com/facebook/flow) or or experimental features not supported in ESLint itself yet such as decorators.
+If you are using Types such as [Flow](https://github.com/facebook/flow) or experimental features not supported in ESLint itself yet such as decorators.

 Add `"parser": "babel-eslint"` to your `.eslintrc.js` file.
 Then `npm install babel-eslint --save-dev`